3.4. Sizing for Durability

 When using command logging, whether synchronous or asynchronous, use a dedicated drive for the command logs.
 Other disk activity (including command log snapshots) can share a separate drive.

 Finally, database replication (DR) does not impact the sizing for memory or processing power of the servers.
 But it does require duplicates of the initial hardware for each additional cluster.
-For example, when using passive DR, you should double the estimated number of servers — one copy for the master cluster and one for the replica.
 When using cross datacenter replication (XDCR) you will need one complete copy for each of the clusters participating in the XDCR relationship.

 Rule of Thumb

-When using database replication, multiply the number of servers needed by the number of clusters involved — two for passive DR (master and replica); two or more to match the number of clusters in a XDCR environment.
+When using database replication, multiply the number of servers needed by the number of clusters involved — two or more to match the number of clusters in a XDCR environment.